project-zot/project-zot.github.io/docs/articles/building-ci-cd-pipeline.md

 [`cri-o`](https://github.com/cri-o/cri-o) is an implementation of the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/docs/concepts/architecture/cri/) to enable using OCI compatible runtimes.
 It is a lightweight alternative to using Docker as the runtime for Kubernetes.

+> :pencil2: zot is compatible with kubernetes/cri-o using `docker://` transport, which is the default.

 **example: kubelet configuration file**